Simplification Strategies for the Qutrit ZX-Calculus: Acknowledgements

-We wish to thank Niel de Beaudrap, Aleks Kissinger, Stefanos Kourtis, and Quanlong (Harny) Wang for inspiring and helpful discussions.
-KM acknowledges financial support from the Royal Commission for the Exhibition of 1851 through a postdoctoral research fellowship.
+We wish to thank Niel de Beaudrap, Aleks Kissinger, Stefanos Kourtis and Quanlong Wang for inspiring and helpful discussions, as well as the QPL 2022 and QPL 2022 reviewers for valuable feedback.
+KM acknowledges financial support from the Royal Commission for the Exhibition of 1851 through a postdoctoral research fellowship, while ATT thanks the Einstein Foundation (Einstein Research Unit on Quantum Devices) for funding.